 Shared Services organizations can, and should, play a critical role in managing and maximizing working capital.
-While collaborating with Procurement on vendor terms and Treasury on cash management is a common practice, one obvious solution is often overlooked is the manner in which the invoice due date is calculated.
+While collaborating with Procurement on vendor terms and Treasury on cash management is a common practice, one obvious solution that is often overlooked is the manner in which the invoice due date is calculated.

 Recently, Peeriosity’s iPollingTM functionality was used to perform custom research in the Accounts Payable (P2P) research area to ask a very simple question, “What date is used as the basis to calculate the invoice due date at your company”?
 It’s interesting how a “best practice” isn’t always the one the majority of companies are following, even when the issue in question isn’t all that complicated.
-While the results weren’t particularly shocking – 73% use the invoice date and 23% using either the invoice receipt date, the goods receipt date or some combination of methods – once you read through the comments it quickly becomes obvious that the most popular answer is not likely to be the right answer for many companies.
+While the results weren’t particularly shocking – 73% use the invoice date and 23% using either the invoice receipt date, the goods receipt date, or some combination of methods – once you read through the comments it quickly becomes obvious that the most popular answer is not likely to be the right answer for many companies.

 Here are the details: